MisterXY89/chat-doc/README.md

 [5] Mangrulkar, Sourab et al. "PEFT: State-of-the-art Parameter-Efficient Fine-Tuning methods" https://github.com/huggingface/peft (2022).

 [6] Gugger, Sylvain, et al. "Accelerate: Training and inference at scale made simple, efficient and adaptable" https://github.com/huggingface/accelerate (2022).

+## License
+This project is licensed under the terms of the MIT license.
+See [LICENSE](./LICENSE) for more details.